magento/merchdocs/src/catalog/inventory-management.md

 Inventory Management features include:

-- Different configurations for merchants whose inventory originates from a single source and from multiple sources.
+- Different configurations for merchants whose inventory originates from a single source and from multiple sources
 - Stocks for tracking available aggregated quantities through assigned sources
 - Concurrent checkout protection
 - Shipment matching algorithms

-## Basic Terminology
+## Basic terminology

-The following terms are important is understanding as you work with Inventory Management:
+It is important to understand the following terms as you work with Inventory Management:

 - **Sources** represent physical locations that store and ship available products.
 These locations can include warehouses, brick-and-mortar stores, distribution centers, and drop shippers.
 (Any location can be designated as a source for virtual products.)